-The Firm receives monthly reports on activities from its ARs and conducts a full routine monitoring visit at least every 12 months.
+The Firm receives monthly reports on activities from its ARs and conducts internal annual reviews and a full routine monitoring visit around every 12 months on each AR.

 As such, the Firm considers its ABC risk to be low to moderate.